runemalm/codius-cli/README.md

 ---

-> ⚠️ **Notice: Active Development**
+> ⚠️ **Alpha Release**
 >
-> Codius is in an early stage and still evolving rapidly.
+> Codius is currently in alpha.
-> Features may change, and some parts are experimental or incomplete.
+> Features may be incomplete, unstable, or subject to change.
-> Feedback, bug reports, and contributions are very welcome!
+> Use with care in production environments — and help shape it by providing feedback or contributing!

 ---